-What do you think about these 4 statements?
+What do you believe about these 4 CONFIDENCE statements?

-(a) I was made for a positive purpose, and if I allow it, good things are ahead for me.
+- I was made for a purpose, and if I allow it, great things are ahead for me.

-(b) I am a worthy person regardless of my performance, successes, and failures.
+- I’m a worthy regardless of my performance, successes, and failures.

 - There are people who love me just as I am regardless of my performance, successes, and failures.

-(d) I have great influence over my future because I can DECIDE to make it great starting today?
+- I have great influence over my future because of the DECISIONS I make to value myself.

-If you believed all of the above in your heart – and you should because they are true – how would that impact you?
+If you believed all of the above in your heart – and you should because they’re true – how would that impact you?
 I mean really believe.
 Not just a cognitive “in your head” type of belief, but a confident “I know these things are really true about me” experiential type of belief.
 What would happen?
 How would I think differently?